TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Long Term vision:

 Today, only the most successful artists afford to sustain their practices.
-Redistributive and participatory systems built on blckchain technology could help reward collaborative practices and sustain the resources that we share. that encode shared values and the pursuit of common goals.
+Redistributive and participatory systems built on blockchain technologies could help reward collaborative practices and improve the resources that we share, encoding shared values and the pursuit of common goals.

 ## Contract Structure